 We’ve touched upon the mobile-first approach to web design on multiple occasions.
 Google is encouraging mobile optimisation because that’s what the visitors want.
 We browse more and more on smart devices and poor mobile user experience will negatively impact your SEO and conversion rate.

 So how is email different?
 Actually, it isn’t.
 After all, Google also owns the most popular mobile email client, Gmail.

 Research shows we open from 43% to even way over 50% of emails on mobile devices.

 However, users often open the email multiple times before converting.
 In that case, a second or third open comes with a switch to a desktop device about 30% of the time – and visitors that switch to a desktop from mobile convert better.

 It’s not an argument against optimising email for mobile devices though.
 Even with slightly lower conversion rates, the sheer amount of opens from mobile devices will drive more traffic than desktop devices.

 It’s fair to say that one reason the mobile emails convert worse is the lack of attention-grabbing headlines and content optimisation.
 Here’s how you can improve that.

 Before we get to the tips, we want to address one thing.
-Just like with mobile-first approach to the web design, optimising emails for mobile doesn’t neglect desktop.
+Just like with responsive web design, optimising emails for mobile doesn’t neglect desktop.